programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 We will now go through sample code to demonstrate performing the same tasks using each package.
 We will take a corpus of text from _War and Peace_ in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some simple analysis methods on the text.

 The corpus was sourced from Wikipedia.
 It can be downloaded as a text file [here](https://ru.wikisource.org/wiki/%D0%92%D0%BE%D0%B9%D0%BD%D0%B0_%D0%B8_%D0%BC%D0%B8%D1%80_%28%D0%A2%D0%BE%D0%BB%D1%81%D1%82%D0%BE%D0%B9%29/%D0%A2%D0%BE%D0%BC_1).
-The text file we will be using contains an excerpt from the first book of the novel, can be downloaded [here](https://drive.google.com/file/d/1K5kmgqbNUFRDGD5it5foVHBgjJavdg5w/view?usp=sharing).
+The text file we will be using contains an excerpt from the first book of the novel, can be downloaded [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/non-english-and-multilingual-text-analysis/war-and-peace-excerpt.txt).

-The code is available in this Google Colab notebook link: <https://colab.research.google.com/drive/145l0H0aT3my4esegMo_krvgIiKsEVVyb?usp=sharing>
+The code is available in [this Google Colab notebook](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/non-english-and-multilingual-text-analysis/non-english-and-multilingual-text-analysis.ipynb).

 ## Conclusion